QuentinVdr/react-template/template/README.md

 ## Project Architecture

-- `public`: directory containing static files (favicon, manifest, images, etc...)
+This project follows a specific structure for organization and ease of navigation:

-- `src`: directory containing the project source code
+- 📁 `public`: This directory contains all static files like favicon, manifest, images, etc.
-- `src/api`: directory containing the requests (fetch)
+- 📁 `src`: This is the main directory that contains the project source code.
+It includes:
-- `src/components`: directory containing the React components (business logic)
+  - 📁 `api`: This directory contains all the requests (fetch).
-  - `src/components/{ComponentName}`: Component name should be in PascalCase
+  - 📁 `components`: This directory contains all the React components (business logic).
+Each component has its own directory with the following structure:
-    - `src/components/{ComponentName}/{ComponentName}.jsx`: Main component file
+    - 📄 `{ComponentName}.jsx`: The main component file.
-    - `src/components/{ComponentName}/{ComponentName}.module.scss`: Component style file (scoped to the component)
+    - 📄 `{ComponentName}.module.scss`: The component's style file, scoped to the component.
-  - `src/components/global/{ComponentName}`: Component name should be in PascalCase
+  - 📁 `global`: This directory contains components used in multiple pages, such as headers & footers.
+Each global component has its own directory with the following structure:
-    - `src/components/global/{ComponentName}/{ComponentName}.jsx`: Main component file (global = component used in multiple pages, such as headers & footers)
+    - 📄 `{ComponentName}.jsx`: The main component file.
-    - `src/components/global/{ComponentName}/{ComponentName}.module.scss`: Component style file (scoped to the component) - (global = component used in multiple pages, such as headers & footers)
+    - 📄 `{ComponentName}.module.scss`: The component's style file, scoped to the component.
-- `src/pages`: directory containing React pages (simpler, business logic is in the components)
+  - 📁 `pages`: This directory contains React pages.
+The business logic is in the components.
-- `src/routes`: directory containing the routes (react-router)
+  - 📁 `routes`: This directory contains the routes (react-router).

-- `src/stores`: directory containing the store keys (react-query)
+  - 📁 `stores`: This directory contains the store keys (react-query).
-- `src/styles`: directory containing global styles (variables, theme, etc...)
+  - 📁 `styles`: This directory contains global styles (variables, theme, etc.).
-- `src/translations`: directory containing translations (i18n)
+  - 📁 `translations`: This directory contains translations (i18n).
-- `src/utils`: directory containing utilities (reusable functions, etc...)
+  - 📁 `utils`: This directory contains utilities (reusable functions, etc.).
-- `src/main.jsx`: main project file (entry point)
+  - 📄 `main.jsx`: This is the main project file and the entry point of the project.
-- `package.json`: project configuration file
+- 📄 `package.json`: This is the project configuration file.